Quantifying entropy production in active fluctuations of the hair-cell bundle from time irreversibility and uncertainty relations: Entropy production rate of active hair-bundle fluctuations

-Finally, we relate these estimates of entropy production to results obtained for a stochastic model of hair-bundle oscillations.
-We performed numerical simulations of Eqs.~(\ref{eq:4}-\ref{eq:5}) for different values of the control parameters $F_{\rm max}$ and $S$ (Fig.~\ref{fig:4}) to explore entropy production throughout the state diagram of the system.
-The quality factor of the oscillation $Q$ $-$given by the ratio between the oscillation frequency and the bandwidth at half the maximal height of the power spectrum$-$ and the average open probability $\langle P_{\rm o} \rangle$ at steady state are displayed in Fig.~\ref{fig:4}A-B in the state diagram.
-The irreversibility measure $\hat{\sigma}_1$ for trajectories $X_1(t)$ of spontaneous oscillations is shown in Fig.~\ref{fig:4}C. This measure can be compared to the quantification of total entropy production $\sigma_{\rm tot}$ of the model, given by Eq.~\eqref{eq:11}, which is shown in Fig.~\ref{fig:4}D. Irreversibility of trajectories and total entropy production correlate strongly.
-However, as expected, $\hat{\sigma}_1$ provides a lower bound: irreversibility is here typically three orders of magnitude smaller than entropy production.
-Clearly, measuring other degrees of freedom additional to the hair-bundle position would be required to obtain tighter bounds to the rate of entropy production with our method or other estimation techniques~\cite{roldan2015decision,pietzonka2016universal,maes2017frenetic,li2018quantifying,frishman2018learning}.
+We performed numerical simulations of Eqs.~(\ref{eq:4}-\ref{eq:5}) for different values of the control parameters $F_{\rm max}$ and $S$ (Fig.~\ref{fig:1b}) to explore entropy production throughout the state diagram of the system.
+The quality factor of the oscillation $Q$ $-$given by the ratio between the oscillation frequency and the bandwidth at half the maximal height of the power spectrum (see Appendix~\ref{app:v})$-$ and the average open probability $\langle P_{\rm o} \rangle$ at steady state are displayed in Fig.~\ref{fig:4}A-B in the state diagram.
+The irreversibility measure $\hat{\sigma}_1$ for trajectories $X_1(t)$ of spontaneous oscillations is shown in Fig.~\ref{fig:1b}C. This measure can be compared to the quantification of total entropy production $\sigma_{\rm tot}$ of the model, given by Eq.~\eqref{eq:11}, which is shown in Fig.~\ref{fig:1b}D. Irreversibility of trajectories and total entropy production correlate strongly.
+As expected, $\hat{\sigma}_1$ provides a lower bound to the actual dissipation rate.
+Actually, the rate of entropy production estimated from $\hat{\sigma}_1$ is here typically three orders of magnitude smaller than the total entropy production.
+Clearly, measuring other degrees of freedom additional to the hair-bundle position would be required to obtain tighter bounds to the rate of entropy production with our method or other estimation techniques~\cite{roldan2015decision,pietzonka2016universal,maes2017frenetic,li2019quantifying,frishman2018learning,van2020unified}.